The School of Physics runs a range of activities for school students and teachers, the general public and our alumni and friends.

 Lecture 3: Thursday 24th August, 5:30 pm sharp

 Professor Lloyd Hollenberg

-Come and join us for the third lecture in the 2022 series as Prof Hollenberg introduces us to just enough quantum mechanics to start programming a real quantum computer.
+Come and join us for the third lecture in the 2023 series as Prof Hollenberg introduces us to just enough quantum mechanics to start programming a quantum computer.

 You are able to try to program a Quantum computer with our simulator in the link below.

-Come and join us for the fifth lecture in the 2022 series as Prof Quiney explores the photon - is it a wave or a particle?
+Come and join us for the fourth lecture in the 2023 series as Prof Quiney explores the photon - is it a wave or a particle?
 Could it be both?

 Take a journey into the amazing world of the photon.
 It’s history, present and future.

 Using Stars to Awaken the Giants at the Heart of Galaxies – How Unlucky Stars Reinvigorate Black Holes